bassiebangura/VR_Blog/README.md

 # VR_Blog
-A simple VR Blog built with basic HTML and CSS
+A simple VR Blog being built with basic HTML and CSS.